Jypotheren734x/Testing/README.md

 I made this project to make running timing tests or any other sort of test easier.

 # Instructions
-To use this framework, you only have to use a few lines of code.'''
+To use this framework, you only have to use a few lines of code.
 '''Java
 public class Example extends Application{
   public static void main(String[] args){